We know, for instance, that Big Oil has been pumping out

 global standards to stop companies being able to operate in a way that drives

-We are campaigning for a new international legal framework to serve notice on those ultimately responsible for human rights abuses and stoking the climate crisis.
-Our goal is for mandatory corporate due diligence and liability to be introduced across all sectors, from Big Oil to fast fashion, including those who provide finance to businesses.
+Our goal is for mandatory corporate due diligence and liability to be introduced across all sectors, including those who provide finance to businesses.
 This means:

-Companies must identity, prevent, mitigate and publicly report on human rights, environmental and corruption risks linked to their global operations, subsidiaries or value chains
+- Companies must identity, prevent, mitigate and publicly report on human rights, environmental and corruption risks linked to their global operations, subsidiaries or value chains.
+Rules must cover all

-There are meaningful sanctions and penalties for companies that fail to address their negative impacts, and a means by which victims of corporate abuse can seek justice and hold companies liable for harm.
+- There must also be meaningful sanctions and penalties for companies that fail to address their negative impacts, and a means by which victims of corporate abuse can seek justice and hold companies liable for harm